MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 The fact that a price is only represented up to a given precision makes it possible for us to eliminate our double values and use plain old integers instead.

 Prices can have a precision up to the fifth decimal place.
-As a consequence, we can use the factor `100.000` to multiply our `Double` and get an `Int` without loosing information.
+As a consequence, we can use the factor `100.000` to multiply our `Double` and get an `Int` without losing information.
 Let's define a new version for our ticks as `FactorizedTick` and some methods to easily switch between them.

 ```tut:book